Kamuzinzi killed 14 members of Damascene's family.

 They were having some success with the new system, but many of the prisoners were still unwilling to admit their guilt.

-Then Campus Crusade for Christ began showing the JESUS film across the country and in the prisons.
+Then Cru began showing the JESUS film across the country and in the prisons.
 Taken entirely from the Gospel of Luke, the film's portrayal of Christ helped many prisoners understand their sin.

 "The most striking part of the JESUS film was where Jesus was being tortured and crucified," Kamuzinzi Tura Tsinzerabani remembers.
 "When I saw that, I reflected back to my deeds and my crimes, and I realized that without confessing them I would not have salvation."

 "Already we've been able to show the JESUS film to over 40,000 of these prisoners," said Emmanuel Rutunda at a recent conference.
-The director of Campus Crusade in Rwanda also said that 1,200 have been baptized in the prisons, and over 20,000 prisoners have accepted Christ in his country.
+The director of Cru in Rwanda also said that 1,200 have been baptized in the prisons, and over 20,000 prisoners have accepted Christ in his country.

 "And now the government is asking us to go to every village," he continued.
 "So when people are meeting in the Gacaca to reconcile with one another, we can go and show the JESUS film at each village."

 Damascene and Kamuzinzi are now reconciled to each other.

 Kamuzinzi was released from prison and now tells other prisoners about Jesus.

 "Whenever I see the men in pink [prison uniforms] walking around the streets," Kamuzinzi says, "I go up to them and say, 'Can you repent?
 Can you ask for forgiveness?'"